Older reports can be found under Yearbook

 The Governing Board was asked during the year to propose members for a number of working groups and committees, and the Academy is now represented in numerous institutions and organizations at home and abroad.

-The Academy was represented on the governing board of the Alfred Kordelin Foundation by Jukka Seppälä (with Keijo Hämäläinen as his deputy), and Hannu Riikonen (Mari Vaattovaara), and in the foundation’s science section by Seppo Hentilä, with Tuomas Forsberg as his deputy, and Eija Kalso, with Hilkka Soininen as her deputy.
-Its representative in the popular education section were Kirsi Tirri (Leena Syrjälä), until 6th November and Markku Löytönen (Risto Nieminen), from 7th November onwards, the representative in the literature section was Heta Pyrhönen, with Marjatta Palander as her deputy, and that in the arts section Ville Lukkarinen, (Helena Hyvönen) as his deputy until 6th November and Annika Waenerberg from 7th November onwards.
+The Academy was represented on the governing board of the Alfred Kordelin Foundation by Jukka Seppälä, with Keijo Hämäläinen as his deputy, and Hannu Riikonen, with Mari Vaattovaara as his deputy, and in the foundation’s science section by Seppo Hentilä, with Tuomas Forsberg as his deputy, and Eija Kalso, with Hilkka Soininen as her deputy.
+Its representative in the popular education section was Markku Löytönen, with Risto Nieminen as his deputy, the representative in the literature section was Heta Pyrhönen, with Marjatta Palander as her deputy, and that in the arts section Ville Lukkarinen, with Helena Hyvönen as his deputy until 6th November and Annika Waenerberg from 7th November onwards.

-The Academy’s representative on the National Committee for Arctic Research was Maria Lähteenmäki (Juha Pekka Lunkka), and its representatives on the Finnish Zoological and Botanical Publications Committee were Jukka Jernvall and Jaana Bäck, while Tuomas Forsberg continued to represent the Academy in the Foundation for Foreign Policy Research.
-The representative on the committee of the foundations’ post-doc pool was Kirsi Tirri (Kaisa Nyberg).
+The Academy’s representatives on the Finnish Zoological and Botanical Publications Committee were Jaana Bäck and Jukka Jernvall, while Tapio Raunio represented the Academy in the Foundation for Foreign Policy Research.
+The representative on the committee of the foundations’ post-doc pool was Anna Mauranen, with Kaisa Nyberg as her deputy.
 Pekka Aula was appointed as the Academy’s representative on the national LUMA consultative committee, while Anna Mauranen was nominated by the Academy as a board member of The Finnish Research Impact Foundation.

-The following members were serving on Academy of Finland research councils at the end of 2018: Anneli Anttonen and Maria Lähteenmäki on the Council for Culture and Society, Paula Eerola, Juha Kinnunen, Reko Leino, Juha Pekka Lunkka and Jukka Pekola on the Council for Natural Sciences and Engineering, Asla Pitkänen, Jorma Toppari and Anu Wartiovaara on the Council for Health, and Riitta Julkunen-Tiitto, Kristiina Kruus, Jussi Kukkonen, Johanna Mappes, Jorma Palvimo, Seppo Salminen and Lea Sistonen on the Council for the Biosciences and the Environment.
+The following members were serving on Academy of Finland research councils at the end of 2019: Sami Pihlström, Petri Karonen and Petri Kuoppamäki on the Research Council for Culture and Society, Reko Leino and Petri Pellikka on the Research Council for Natural Sciences and Engineering, and Esa Korpi, Kristiina Kruus, Jussi Kukkonen, Heli Peltola and Ursula Schwab on the Research Council for the Biosciences, Health and the Environment.
 Of these, Reko Leino, Sami Pihlström and Ursula Schwab acted as chair of their council.
 In addition, Kimmo Nuotio was chair of the Strategic Research Council.

-Pekka Ilmakunnas represented the Academy at the Annual Meeting of the Mariankatu 5-7 property company in April.
+Pekka Ilmakunnas represented the Academy at the Annual Meeting of the Mariankatu 5-7 real estate company in April.
 Pekka Aula sits on the board of that company.

-Risto Nieminen, Pekka Ilmakunnas and Pekka Aula visited Vaisala Oyj by the invitation of the chairman of its board and the managing director, and Pekka Ilmakunnas represented the Academy at the company’s shareholders’ meeting in April.
-Pekka Aula was the Academy’s representative at the annual meeting of the Finnish Zoological and Botanical Publications Committee in March, at the shareholders’ meeting of Vaisala Oyj in April and at the spring meeting of the Committee for Funds and Foundations in May.
+Pekka Aula was the Academy’s representative at the annual meeting of the Finnish Zoological and Botanical Publications Committee in March, at the shareholders’ meeting of Vaisala Oyj in April and at the spring and autumn meetings of the Committee for Funds and Foundations.
 Kimmo Kontula was a patron of the Finnish LUMA Centre’s StarT Project.

-- Presentation of the Finnish Academy of Science and Letters Award and Medal No. 30 to Academician Eva-Mari Aro, University of Turku
+- Presentation of the Finnish Academy of Science and Letters Award and Medal No. 31 to Prof. Raimo Tuomela, University of Helsinki.

 - Spring meeting: discussions and decisions on statutory matters